MenoData/Time4J/README.md

 Downloads and Requirements:
 ---------------------------

 You can find any downloads on the release page.
-Time4J will run at least under Java 6.
+Time4J will run at least under Java 6 or later.
 If you want to build it yourself from sources then you need a Java7-compiler (not 6!) with options "-source 1.6 -target 1.6".
 This is necessary to ensure that generified code will correctly compile.

 Tutorials:
 ----------